A pack of wolves we are

 any order lost in our frenzy to find you

-I cradle the bundle to my chest, threadbare cloth providing her mere exposure to the elements.
+I cradle the bundle to my chest, threadbare cloth providing her little protection from the elements.
 My baby drifts through the breaches of sleep and agonising consciousness.

 Frayed and tattered we are